 The Commission recommends that reporting units use these model financial statements to assist in complying with the RO Act, the section 253 reporting guidelines and Australian Accounting Standards.
 Access to this information is available via this link.

-If you have any queries regarding this letter, please contact Kylie Ngo on 1300 341 665 or via email at regorgs@fwc.gov.au.
+If you have any queries regarding this letter, please call 1300 341 665 or email regorgs@fwc.gov.au.

 Yours sincerely

 Fair Work Commission